Hooked Fisherman

 450 lumens max output

-Rechargeable via USB — no spare batteries needed for typical trips
+Rechargeable via USB — no spare batteries needed for typical weekend trips

 Cons

-Charging port is on the battery itself — slightly awkward
+Charging port sits on the battery pack itself — slightly awkward to plug in the field

 Best rechargeable option